The options in the Recording Options dialog affect test recording (see Recording Automated Tests).

 At design time, select Tools > Options from the main menu and then select Engines > Recording from the tree displayed on the left side of the resulting Options dialog.

 During test recording, click on the Recording toolbar and then click Other Options.

 General - This group contains options that affect recording of all kinds of tests.

 Automatically add applications to the Tested Applications list - If this option is enabled, TestComplete will automatically add Windows-based applications started during recording to the Tested Applications collection of your project.
 This will make managing the applications under test easier and more convenient.
-For detailed information on recording the application’s start, see About Recording Automated Tests.
+For detailed information on recording the application’s start, see Recording Automated Tests.

 Minimize TestComplete - If the option is enabled TestComplete minimizes before recording a test.
 This prevents TestComplete from overlapping the application’s windows.

 This option does not affect the Mobile Screen window which must be opened when recording tests for mobile applications.

 Real-time mode - If this option is enabled, TestComplete will record the actual time intervals passed between user actions and insert them into the recorded test as the Delay operations (if you are recording a keyword test) or the